ShlomoStept/hn_bot/README.md

 ## State Of Project
-Unfortunately, the application was blocked by the infamous moderator of HackerNews, **@dang**, because bot = bad 🙄 However, the program works perfectly
+Unfortunately, the application was blocked by the infamous moderator of HackerNews, **@dang**, since bot = evil. 🙄 The software, however, performs flawlessly (p.s. - i'm joking, I'm sure their are 100+ bugs).

 ## Future Plans